carloscfgos1980/ZTM-Complete_Node_Course/06.Nasa project/nasa-project/README.md

 }

+- There are more advanced library that works with dats like <momment> that can add dates and works with timezones!

-N: launch.launchDate.
+- launch.launchDate.
 Date is a special case becase is been sent as a string and needs to be converted into a date object.

+- if the object is created (added to the array), the the response should be 201 and send back to the client the object we just created!

 3. lauches.router.js.
 Create a route for post new launch. launchesRouter.post('/', httpAddNewLaunch);